port

 Meals not included

-Located 500 miles from Quebec City, the port town of Havre St Pierre is home to just 3,500 souls.
+Located 500 miles from Quebec City, the port town of Havre St. Pierre has a population of just 3,500.
 It was founded in 1857 by six fishing families from Iles-de-la-Madeleine.
 Originally known as Pointe-aux-Esquimaux (Eskimo Point), the town was renamed Havre-Saint-Pierre after the patron saint of fishermen in 1927.
-The local residents refer themselves as Cayens, and are very proud of their Acadian heritage.
-For many years fishing, hunting and lumber were the main industries of the village but, today, mining surpasses them all.
+The residents refer themselves as Cayens and are very proud of their Acadian heritage.
+For many years fishing, hunting and lumber were the main industries of the village but today, mining surpasses them all.

 Please note: Wear comfortable walking shoes